pyrsia/pyrsia/docs/tutorials/demo.md

 note left of User: Pull on node2
 Docker2 ->> Node2: request image through the Docker Registry API<br>running inside the Pyrsia node on port 7888

-Node2 ->> DHT: Node2 checks if the image is available locally<br>or on the Pyrsia network<br>In this case, it is available on Node1
+Node2 ->> PNW: Node2 checks if the image is available locally<br>or on the Pyrsia network<br>In this case, it is available on Node1

 Node2 ->> Node1: Node2 connects to port 44000 on Node1<br>to request and download the artifact
-Node2 ->> DHT: Node2 stores the artifact locally and announces itself<br>as a provider for this artifact as well.
+Node2 ->> PNW: Node2 stores the artifact locally and announces itself<br>as a provider for this artifact as well.
 Node2 ->> Docker2: The Pyrsia node responds with the requested image Docker2 ->> User: docker pull is completed successfully deactivate User